Hans Heinrich XV von Hochberg: Career and First Marriage

-Since 1902 Hans Heinrich XV, as one of the representatives of the Prussian House of Lords, was a supporter of the Free Conservative Party (Freikonserwative Vereinigung) that represented and supported the interests of wealthy and influential landowners.
+Since 1902 Hans Heinrich XV, as one of the representatives of the Prussian House of Lords, was a supporter of the Free Conservative Party (Freikonservative Vereinigung) that represented and supported the interests of wealthy and influential landowners.
 At the provincial level Hans Heinrich XV served as Vice President of the Silesian province (1897–1918) and also participated in the work of the Silesian provincial parliament.
 Additionally, he was the chairman of the Pless Regional Council (Kreistag).
 In November 1902 he travelled to the United States as a diplomatic representative of Kaiser Wilhelm II and took part in the inauguration of the German Chamber of Commerce, visited several industrial plants (including the one in Pennsylvania), and the highlight of the trip was a visit to the White House and a conversation with President Theodore Roosevelt.

 Prince of Pless and Second Marriage

 After his father's death in 1907, Hans Heinrich XV became the Prince of Pless and the owner of the largest estates in the German Empire – In Pless (Pszczyna) (approx. 40 thousand hectares of land, 6 coal mines, a brewery in Tychy and others) and in Waldenburg (Wałbrzych) (approx. 10 thousand hectares and 3 coal mines).
 These assets systematically decreased due to debt caused by the profligate lifestyle of the family and huge architectural investments (including the reconstruction of the Książ Castle).
 However between 1914 and 1924 he made many industrial investments in the Upper and Lower Silesia (expansion of mines).
 He financially supported the German nationalist organisations (e.g. Deutscher Flottenverein), however, opposed the activities Ostmarkenverein in his Upper Silesian estates.
 During World War I he was promoted to the rank of a colonel and served as an officer.
 In the years 1915–1917 he lent his castle in Pless to the German Army.
 After the war all of his estates in Pless became Polish and the city was renamed to Pszczyna.

 In 1922 he received Polish citizenship.
 In order to win the favour of the Polish authorities he often relied on his Piast roots and hosted the representatives of the Polish political establishment in his castles.
 On 22 October of that year he divorced Princess Daisy.

 On 25 January 1925 in London he married secondly Clotilde de Silva y González de Candamo (19 July 1898 – 12 December 1978), a Spanish noblewoman and daughter of the 10th Marquis de Arcicóllar, then Spanish Ambassador to the Court of Saint James.
 They had two children: